-Winter is a time to allow yourself to sit with what is, so that new ideas are allowed to form.
+Winter is a time to allow yourself to sit with what is so that new ideas are allowed to form.
 You can let the sorting process begin as you discern what you want to take with you into the next cycle and what you have finished with and do not need to revisit.
-It is a great time for burying the projects that are not working out or that are causing stress or anxiety.
+It is an excellent time for burying the projects that are not working out or that are causing stress or anxiety.

-There are many people who love winter, they feel energised by the cold and love to be out and about.
+Many people love Winter.
+They feel energised by the cold and love to be out and about.
 Winter causes others to retract, stay inside and can cause some to feel sad or even depressed because of the lack of light and reduced physical activity.

-Winter is a great time to adopt lifestyle practices of self-reflection, writing, meditating and reading.
+Winter is a great time to adopt lifestyle practices of self-reflection, to write, to meditate and read.

 Sleep is an essential aspect of staying healthy, especially in Winter.
 Going to bed earlier and sleeping in later will help you receive the full healing effects that sleep has to offer.
-Make sure that you give yourself an 8 hour oportunity to sleep every night.
+Make sure that you give yourself an 8-hour opportunity to sleep every night.